Detox E2E Testing for React Native: Setup, Synchronization, and CI Integration

 });

-Detox provides several matchers to locate elements:
+Detox provides multiple matchers for locating elements:

-// By testID (most reliable)
+// By testID (preferred)

 // By text content